-Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity in Meerut
+Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity

-The complainants alleged that they were converted for financial help the accused persons offered them during the coronavirus lockdowns.
+A local BJP leader mobilised the complainants, who are mostly street vendors.

 The Uttar Pradesh Police on Saturday said that a first information report has been filed against nine persons for allegedly forcing residents of a colony in Meerut to convert to Christianity, PTI reported.